Castles in Japan

 ”Golden Shachihoko" like a pair of sea monsters on the roof are the gorgeous symbol of the castle.

-The original castle tower had been designated as National Treasure, but it had been destroyed by the U.S. air raid in 1945 during World War II.
+Unfortunately, it had been destroyed by the U.S. air raid in 1945, at the end of World War II.

 The current castle tower was rebuilt in 1959.